ReconCycle/raspi_ros/README.md

 The node has a restart service that, when triggered, closes all active services, releases the pin's hardware interface and reads the configuration file again.
 Then it starts with the newly defined configuration.

-## Tool Manager
+## Equipment Manager

 This ROS node allows the management of RaspberryPi configuration files.
-Each tool server has its manager.
-From this node we can get the empty template for the configuration, the active configuration from the tool server at that moment and send the desired tool server configuration via the ROS services.
+Each Equipment Server has its Equipment Manager.
+From this node we can get the empty template for the configuration, the active configuration from the Equipment Server at that moment and send the desired Equipment Server configuration via the ROS services.

-When we send the desired configuration, the manager overwrites the active configuration of the tool server and restarts the tool server with the new configuration activated.
+When we send the desired configuration, the Equipment Manager overwrites the active configuration of the Equipment Server and restarts the Equipment Server with the new configuration activated.

-Interaction with the tool manager can be done with https://github.com/ReconCycle/raspi-ros-client.
+Interaction with the Equipment Manager can be done with https://github.com/ReconCycle/raspi-ros-client.